free things to do in New York City

 Symposium | Dealing with Disaster: Caring for Japan Post 3-11

-To mark the six-month anniversary of the Japan earthquake and tsunami, Consortium for Japan Relief is hosting a symposium that will feature a multidisciplinary panel composed of renowned experts on radiation, disaster preparedness, economics, politics, mental health and complicated grief.
+To mark the six-month anniversary of the Japan earthquake and tsunami, Consortium for Japan Relief is more hosting a symposium that will feature a multidisciplinary panel composed of renowned experts on radiation, disaster preparedness, economics, politics, mental health and complicated grief. less

 New York City, NY; NYC